-Heat the oil in medium skillet.
+Heat the oil, broth, or water in medium skillet.
 Add the onion and garlic and sauté until golden, about 5 minutes.

-Add the remaining topping ingredients, plus 1/4 cup water, and bring to a simmer.
-With a potato masher, mash some of the beans so that the liquid becomes thick and saucy.
+Add the remaining ingredients (aside from the garnishes, of course) along with 1/4 cup water and bring to a simmer.
+Using a potato masher, mash some of the beans so that the liquid becomes thick and saucy.